filius-fall/bhav_app/README.md

 This application checks for today file report of bhavcopy and if present parses, downloads and extract the csv file in it.

-Then the records is csv file are written in to Redis into appropriate data structures
+Then the records in csv file are written in to Redis into appropriate data structures

 If todays report is not published yet, then it checks for the previous day data and publishes it